SpaceSail/EffectiveMobile/README.md

 python3 main.py -com <command>
 ```

--'search': search book by author or year or title
+- 'search': search book by author or year or title
--'delete': delete from storage by id
+- 'delete': delete from storage by id
--'get_all': list of all books
+- 'get_all': list of all books
--'change_status': change availiability
+- 'change_status': change availiability